wardog1uk/mikro/Basic Commands.md

 * `TABLE`

 ### Description
-Used after a successful assembly to display an alphabetically sorted list of labels with their 16-bit hexadecimal values.
+The `TABLE` command displays an alphabetically sorted list of labels with their 16-bit hexadecimal values after a successful assembly.

 ## TIM